harmony-one/h/progress/rikako-hatoya.md

 ---

+2025-01-21 Tue: Continued through chapter 7 & 8 for Mathematics in Lean.
+Read paper on DeepSeek-R1.

 2025-01-20 Mon: MLK holiday.
-Worked on chapter 7 of mathematics in lean, also looked through more on Fermat's Last Theorem from Buzzard.
+Worked on chapter 7 of Mathematics in Lean, also looked through more on Fermat's Last Theorem from Buzzard.

 ---